Multilattice graphs and perfect domination

 Thus, all truncated spheres in this work are spheres in some $\ell_p$ metric, and the truncated metrics are a convenient way to consider different $\ell_p$ metrics for the graph components.
-This observation allows connections with other previous works such as (for just one $t$) perfect codes in the maximum metric and in the $\ell_p$ metrics \cite{Campello}. \end{rem}
+This observation allows connections with other previous works such as (for just one $t$) perfect codes in the maximum metric and in the $\ell_p$ metrics \cite{Campello}. \end{remark}

-\begin{rem} We start to rephrase the graph-coloring facts of \cite{rainbow}, to be completed in Subsection~\ref{s2}.
+\begin{remark} We start to rephrase the graph-coloring facts of \cite{rainbow}, to be completed in Subsection~\ref{s2}.
 Announced as Theorem~\ref{t2} below, there is a construction of lattice $n$-PTMC's $S$ whose induced subgraphs $[S]$ in $\Lambda_n$ have their components $H$ with:

 \begin{enumerate}\item[ \bf(i)] vertex sets $V(H)$ whose convex hulls are $n$-boxes in $\mathbb{R}^n$ with distance 3 to $[S]\setminus H$, and representatives (one per component $H$) forming a lattice with generators along the coordinate directions; \item[\bf(ii)] each $V(H)$ contained in a truncated sphere $(H)^{\kappa(\langle H\rangle)}$ whose radius is $n$. \end{enumerate} (We do not know whether similar lattice $t$-PTMC's $S$ exist with $[S]$ having $r$-pa\-ral\-le\-lo\-to\-pes as their components, for $r$ fixed such that $0<r<n$.)